CrazyIvan359/mqttany/README.md

 It provides functions for publishing and subscribing to topics, as well as callbacks when messages arrive on a certain topic.

-See the configuration file (`mqttany/config/mqtt.conf`) for details on configuring this module.
+See `mqtt` section in the configuration file `mqttany/config/mqttany.yml` for details on configuring this module.

 ### GPIO